Flutter-Bounty-Hunters/flutter_shaders/COLORS.md

 # Colors

 ## Flutter Colors

 The Color Class in Flutter is a immutable 32 bit color value, with four channels.
 These channels are namely Alpha, Red, Green and Blue.

-Each channel are represented by two hexdecimal numbers, that can represent 255 different values.
+Each channel are represented by two hexadecimal numbers, that can represent 255 different values.

     Color(0xAARRGGBB)